 Can You Freeze Tea Bags?

-Remember when I said tea is best stored in a cool dark closet?
-Well, a freezer is just that!
+Yes, you can freeze tea bags.
 If you’re planning to store tea bags or even loose tea for the long haul, seal it in a plastic bag, vacuum out the air, and pop it in the freezer.
 This works wonderfully, especially if you’ve just bulk-bought pure tea leaves and don’t know where to store them.
 Then you can take out small amounts from your stash each month, enjoying the same crisp taste each time.
 Tea stored this way can last you a good 18 to 24 months.

 Should You Keep Tea Bags Airtight?

-Yes, they absolutely should be.
+Yes, they absolutely should be kept airtight.
 Since tea is made from dehydrated leaves, it’s highly absorbent.
 When exposed to strong smells and odors, it acts like a sponge, absorbing the vapors and ruining the luxurious flavor.

 That means your kitchen may not be the perfect place for safe-keeping your loose-leaf tea after all.
 Also, too much light, heat, or moisture can spoil the true taste and freshness of tea leaves.